TopSpectrum/rails_multisite/README.md

 # @file: config/multisite.yml
 # @description:
 #     This file defines the configuration for the Gem.
-#     The configuration is contained inside the 'multisite' key.
+#     The configuration is contained inside the 'multisite' property.
 #     Setting this to a value of `false` will disable the Gem.
 #     Setting this to a value of `true` will enable the Gem.
 multisite: false